mvs-org/new-frontiers/Readme_upgrades.md

 By replaying the hyperpace chain without commiting to new-frontiers these accounts can be identified and bootstrapped with the new-frontires chainspec.
 ###### Manage previous attack
-Funds that were stolen on hyperspace musrt also be nulled on new-frontiers.
+Funds that were taken on hyperspace must also be nulled on new-frontiers.